-By Hayder Shkara, Principal of Melbourne Family Lawyers
+By Hayder Shkara, Family Lawyer

 Divorce outcomes of a parent with kids always end up with legal arrangements for child custody, which are done in the kids’ best interest.
 There are several ways to make child custody arrangements that are decided by either the child’s parents or a court.

 Couples who cannot discuss, negotiate, and make child custody arrangements amicably outside the courtroom often depend on the court to judge the case and decide for them by making a custody decree in writing.
 The court has the legal obligation to order a child custody decision for parents.